Automated Lane Merging via Game Theory and Branch Model Predictive Control: Game-Theoretic Behavior Planning

-After constructing the cost matrix, we compute a Nash equilibrium for the matrix game by enumerating all possible combinations of semantic-level actions.
-If multiple Nash equilibria exist, we select the equilibrium with the lowest social cost.
-If a Nash equilibrium does not exist, we choose the Stackelberg equilibrium with the ego vehicle as the follower as a backup solution.
+With the cost matrix, we compute multiple equilibria, such as Nash and Stackelberg equilibria, by enumerating all possible combinations of semantic-level actions.
+If multiple Nash equilibria exist, we select the equilibrium with the lowest social cost \cite{zanardiUrbanDrivingGames2021}, defined as $\mathcal{C}_{ij} := J^{\text{EV}}_{ij} + J^{\text{VG}}_{ij}$.
+If a pure-strategy Nash equilibrium does not exist, we choose the Stackelberg equilibrium \cite{ZhangGameMPC2020, weiGameTheoreticMerging2022} with the EV as the follower as a backup solution.